Flora Food Group: Products and operations

 In southern Africa, Remgro-owned Siqalo Foods, rather than Upfield, holds the rights to several of these brands.

 After Upfield was spun off from Unilever in 2018, the Purfleet-on-Thames factory was closed, making 200 employees redundant.
 Underperformance and excessive costs were said by the company to be the reason for the closing of the factory.

 In June 2020 it was made public that Upfield were to offshore its factory in Helsingborg, Sweden, with 80 employees notified of termination.
 The manufacture of Upfield's cheese & dairy products was scheduled to move to a factory in Kleve, Germany by February 2021.
-On 19 February 2025 it was revealed by local Swedish newspaper Helsingborgs Dagblad that the Helsingborg factory was set to close after nearly 50 years of operation following a decision to offshore the remainder of the productions to other European factories.
+On 19 February 2025, it was revealed by local Swedish newspaper Helsingborgs Dagblad that the Helsingborg factory was set to close after nearly 50 years of operation following a decision to offshore the remainder of the productions to other European factories.
 The factory had been producing margarine products such as Lätta, Becel, and Flora since its opening in 1968.
-62 employees were directly impacted following the decision to close the factory.
+62 employees were directly affected following the decision to close the factory.
 At its peak, the facility employed around 500 people, making it one of Helsingborg's larger workplaces.

 Buttermilk was added to now non-vegan UK production of Flora Buttery in 2020.
 It was then again removed in October 2023, along with Palm Oil.

 In March 2021 Upfield announced that the factory in Rotterdam would close in mid-2022.

 In November 2021 Upfield bought Unilever's production factory in Cali, Colombia, producing Rama, Violife and Blue Band.